What is Suffering?

 Desires Their Unsubstantial Nature

-What the Tathagata calls "greed" arises because people are ignorant of the unsatisfying, unsubstantial, always-changing, undependable nature of sense desires.
+What the Tathāgata calls craving, delight, and lust or greed arises because people are unaware of the unsatisfying, unsubstantial, always-changing, undependable nature of sense desires.

-Instead, people rely on what they experience through the Five Aggregates as something substantial, real, and dependable that can be grasped and clung to for happiness, not realizing that the pleasurable things of the world are created in the mind itself, and don't exist in physical reality.
+Instead, people rely on what they experience through the Five Aggregates as something substantial, real, and dependable that can be grasped and clung to for happiness, not realizing that the pleasurable things of the world are created in the mind itself and don't exist in physical reality.

-When we cling to the body, our feelings, perceptions, intentions and thoughts, this creates the illusion of continuity and the belief in ourself as an enduring entity with a unique essence.
+When we cling to the body, our feelings, perceptions, intentions, and thoughts, this creates the illusion of continuity and the belief in our self as an enduring entity with a unique essence.
 As a result, we unquestionably believe our feelings, perceptions, and thoughts are real, that they belong to us, and that they can be depended upon to see the truth and obtain happiness.

-For example, a person who is blinded by the thought that money will bring them happiness, may chase and cling to money, not specifically for the purpose of putting it to good use, but solely for amassing as much money as possible.
+For example, a person who is blinded by the thought that money will bring them happiness may chase and cling to money, not specifically for the purpose of putting it to good use, but solely for amassing as much money as possible.
 In the process of amassing this money, which they perceive as happiness itself, they become blind to any stress or suffering they create for themselves and blame any stress and problems on outside circumstances or other persons.
-Never satisfied, they keep on chasing the delusion created by clinging to faulty perceptions, feelings, intentions, and thoughts, in brief clinging to the Five Aggregates, ignoring all the stress and unhappyness that being blinded by greed creates.
+Never satisfied, they keep on chasing the delusion created by clinging to faulty perceptions, feelings, intentions, and thoughts, in brief, clinging to the Five Aggregates, ignoring all the stress and unhappiness that being blinded by greed creates.

 In other words, we no longer chase after food to satisfy hunger and feed our bodies; we chase after tastes themselves.
 Blinded by greed, we chase after the idea of sex for sex itself.
-Greed causes us to not see people as they truly are, but instead as what they appear to be: "rich, poor, powerful, successful, famous, beautiful, ugly, etc." We chase after these attributes that have no basis in nature, and as a result, we suffer.
+Greed causes us to not see people as they truly are, but instead as what they appear to be: "rich, poor, powerful, successful, famous, beautiful, ugly," etc. We chase after these attributes that have no basis in nature, and as a result, we suffer.
 This is clinging to the Five Aggregates.

 A liberated person's mind, while they can still enjoy food, fragrances, etc., sees through these distortions and enhancements in perception and thoughts as fabrications.
 Their mind does not grasp or react to other people's words or actions, or any part of existence based on these fabrications.
-Instead, they see the underlying reality, that the Five Aggregates are undependable, fabricated and not self, rendering perceptions and thoughts harmless.
+Instead, they see the underlying reality: that the Five Aggregates are undependable, fabricated, and not self, rendering perceptions and thoughts harmless.

-In the same way that people cling to desirable attributes, we also cling to the unpleasant aspects of existance.
+In the same way that people cling to desirable attributes, we also cling to the unpleasant aspects of existence.
 For example, instead of seeing the underlying reality of experiences, we cling to their perceived unpleasant features; we may, for example, develop an aversion to eating healthy food simply because it does not have the delicious attribute, ignoring the long-term health problems and suffering that may be created by unhealthy eating.

-Also, when experiencing unpleasant sensations, we grasp and cling to the unpleasantness of the experience instead of seeing and understanding the underlying reality, which causes more stress, discomfort or suffering.
+Also, when experiencing unpleasant sensations, we grasp and cling to the unpleasantness of the experience instead of seeing and understanding the underlying reality, which causes more stress, discomfort, or suffering.

-The desire for things to be one way or another causes stress and unhappyness.
+The desire for things to be one way or another causes stress and unhappiness.
 For example, whenever people have unpleasant experiences, they try to escape these unpleasant experiences by seeking out pleasant ones, such as consuming food, entertainment, alcohol, drugs, having sex, daydreaming, etc.

 This creates an endless cycle, where one is constantly chasing after their desires, constantly grasping at something to derive pleasure from life, yet ending up unsatisfied.
 This is clinging to the Five Aggregates.